syncfusion-content/wpf-docs/wpf/Updown/Overview.md

 **Null value** - Provides option to set the null value.

-**Formatting** - Provides option to change the value by up and down and also edit the text part.
+**Editing** - Provides option to change the value by up and down and also edit the text part.

 **Culture** - Provides different culture support based on NumberDecimalSeparator in UpDown.